Amsterdam/handelsregister/README.md

 	./handelsregister/manage.py run_import --help

 To fix missing location geodata with the search api for some locations we have only an adress

 	./handelsregister/manage.py run_import --search

+Finally build the geodataview

+	./handelsregister/manage.py run_import --geovestigingen

 Import Quickstart
 -----------------